velajua/utility_library/README.md

 Overall, Selenium is a powerful tool for web automation and testing, and is widely used in the software development industry.
 It provides a flexible and reliable way to automate repetitive tasks and test the functionality of web applications.

 - [`slack_utils`](slack_utils/README.md): A module for sending messages to Slack

+Slack is a cloud-based team collaboration platform that is widely used in businesses and organizations of all sizes.
+It provides a range of features to facilitate communication and collaboration among team members, including real-time messaging, voice and video calls, file sharing, and integrations with other tools and services.

+Slack allows team members to communicate and collaborate in a single platform, reducing the need for multiple tools and channels of communication.
+Users can create channels for specific projects or teams, and can invite other team members to join these channels.
+They can also send direct messages to individual team members or groups of team members.

+Slack also provides a range of integrations with other tools and services, such as project management tools, customer relationship management (CRM) software, and social media platforms.
+These integrations allow team members to access and share information from other tools and services directly within Slack.

+In addition to its core messaging and collaboration features, Slack provides a range of tools to manage teams and projects, including the ability to set reminders, create polls, and track tasks and deadlines.
+Slack also provides analytics and reporting tools to help teams monitor their activity and performance.

+Slack can be accessed through a web interface or through its desktop and mobile apps, and is available on multiple platforms, including Windows, macOS, iOS, and Android.

+Overall, Slack is a powerful tool for team collaboration and communication, and is widely used by businesses and organizations of all sizes to improve productivity, efficiency, and collaboration among team members.

 - [`utils`](utils/README.md): A general-purpose module with various helper functions and decorators